CDKL5 Clinical Research & Trials

-The International CDKL5 Disorder Database (ICDD) is an ongoing research database which has used data provided by caregivers to inform multiple publications in the scientific and medical literature since 2012.
+The International CDKL5 Disorder Database (ICDD) is an ongoing research database that has used data provided by caregivers to inform multiple publications in the scientific and medical literature since 2012.
 The ICDD is managed by researchers at Telethon Kids Institute, an independent non-profit research organization affiliated with the University of Western Australia and co-located with the Perth Children’s Hospital.
-Families will also be able to provide consent for data that they have submitted to the CDKL5 Registry to be accessed by the ICDD.
+Families will also be able to consent for data submitted to the CDKL5 Registry to be accessed by the ICDD.

 We invite all caregivers to enroll in each of these three groups.
 By working together, we help further research and advocacy efforts for all those affected by CDKL5 Deficiency Disorder.

 The International CDKL5 Disorder Database (ICDD) was established in 2012 by researchers at Telethon Kids Institute in Perth, Australia.
 In 2019, these Australia-based researchers teamed up with the United States CDKL5 Centers of Excellence.
 Together, we are facilitating CDKL5 Deficiency Disorder (CDD) clinical research endeavors across the globe, and we call this partnership the International CDKL5 Clinical Research Network (ICCRN).

 Our collaborative research network has been made possible by the generous support of the National Institute of Neurological Disorders and Stroke (NINDS) and the International Foundation for CDKL5 Research (IFCR).

 CDKL5 Centers of Excellence

 The IFCR CDKL5 Centers of Excellence provide treatment and care to those affected by CDKL5 Deficiency Disorder.
 Each patient visit also helps us gather data to further clinical research.